 We entered into a new investment management agreement (the "Investment Management Agreement") with MetLife Investment Advisors, LLC ("MLIA") as part of our strategy to begin transitioning to a multiple manager platform.
-The Investment

-Management Agreement replaces several investment management agreements we had previously entered into with MLIA in connection with the Separation.
+The Investment Management Agreement replaces several investment management agreements we had previously entered into with MLIA in connection with the Separation.
 As part of the termination of the prior investment management agreements, we brought our derivatives trading, which had previously been managed by MLIA, in-house.
 See "Management's Discussion and Analysis of Financial Condition and Results of Operations - Investments - Investment Management Agreements."
 As we transition to a multiple manager platform and partially terminate the investment management services with MLIA under the Investment Management Agreement, such services are expected to be replaced by similar services provided by a select group of experienced external asset management firms.
-During the transition to a multiple manager platform and to insource derivatives trading, we will be subject to financial and operational risks related to switching service providers, including, but not limited to, a disruption in services and difficulties in integration.
-Following the transition of services, our Investment managers in accordance with detailed investment guidelines, but we will continue to be subject to the risks of relying on third-party investment managers, which are described elsewhere in these Risk Factors.
+During the transition to a multiple manager platform and operational risks related to switching service providers, including, but not limited to, a disruption in services and difficulties in integration.
+Following the transition of services, our Investment Department will monitor external investment managers in accordance with detailed investment guidelines, but we will continue to be subject to the risks of relying on third-party investment managers, which are described elsewhere in these Risk Factors.